egilber2/WiFi_Locationing/wifi_locNB.md

     ## [1] 731

-Next we'll remove any variables that contain only NA values.
+Next, we'll remove any variables that contain only NA values.

 ``` r
 #-Remove columns with all NA values